Automattic/Edit-Flow/readme.txt

 = 0.6.1 =
 * Added search and filtering tools for user and usergroup lists
-* Users without JavaScript no longer see the status dropdown.
+* Users without JavaScript no longer see the status dropdown
 * Users with JavaScript no longer see the respond button for editorial comments
 * Editorial Metadata support for Pages
 * Email notifications are now sent using queueing for improved performance
+* Bug fix: Proper i18n support (Thanks Beto Frega)
 * Bug fix: Editorial Comments issue in IE (Thanks [asecondwill](http://wordpress.org/support/profile/asecondwill) and James Skaggs!)

 = 0.6 (Nov.
 9, 2010) =